Sotheby's Asia sales net $411 million amid market turmoil

 The sales are considered a biannual barometer of emerging market demand in China and Asia for some of the world's most expensive artwork and luxury goods, with voracious Chinese demand propelling Hong Kong into a global auction hub almost on a par with London and New York for Sotheby's.

-The final result, which comes amid difficult market conditions in a week where global financial markets swung wildly as the outlook for the European debt crisis worsened, was cast as a success by Sotheby's, exceeding a pre-sales estimate of some $300 million (194 million pound) for the 3,600 lots on offer.
+The final result, which comes amid difficult market conditions in a week where global financial markets swung wildly as the outlook for the European debt crisis worsened, was cast as a success by Sotheby's, exceeding a pre-sales estimate of some $300 million for the 3,600 lots on offer.

 "In the now truly international marketplace of Hong Kong, collectors from all over Asia, in particular Greater China ... have competed with one another and with Western collectors for this group of choice works," said Patti Wong, Sotheby's Asia Chairman, in a statement.